Aceinna/docs_openrtk/tools/ans.rst

 Supported browsers are Chrome, Opera, and Edge.
 Firefox also works but requires an extra step described here. https://stackoverflow.com/questions/11768221/firefox-websocket-security-issue

-Once server_start command has been entereted, open the following link https://developers.aceinna.com/connect
+Once server_start command has been entered, open the following link https://developers.aceinna.com/connect

 The parameters that show up in this table are controlled by *openimu.json* and their corresponding code in *userConfiguration.c*.
 Select the packet that you would like to display.